tharinduRE/keycloak-custom-theme/README.md

 1. Ensure you have Java and the `jar` command installed on your system.
 2. Open a terminal and navigate to the repository's root directory.
 3. Run the following command:

 ```sh
 ./package.sh
 ```

 4. Follow the prompts to provide the JAR file name and confirm the customization.

+Note: The name of the .jar file is `katanox-theme`.

 The script will create a JAR file containing the customized theme and place it in the `providers` directory.